zeeshansalim1234/XFLR5-AUTOMATION/README.md

   * Do not change the orientation of the file by adding or deleting lines between any input (Working to improve this issue).

   ### 3. Fail Safe:
-  * If the code does not run as expected or you want to terminate it for any particular reason, just move the cursor to any of the 4 corners of the screen.
+  * If the code does not run as expected or you wish to terminate it for any particular reason, just move the cursor to any of the 4 corners of the screen.

   ### 4. Running the script:
   * The code has been divided into 5 individual modules.
-Run modules one-by-one depending on the task you want to perform.
+Run modules one-by-one depending on the task you wish to perform.

  ## Contact
  If facing any difficulties using the script or to suggest improvements feel free to contact at: [instagram](https://www.instagram.com/zxxshan)